softchris/azure-book/deployment/nodejs-with-a-database-mongo.md

 ```
 as you can see we need to specify `--resource-group` and `--kind`.
 CosmosDB is more like a service that allows us to choose from several types of databases.

+This will take a while so go have a warm beverage :)

+Once it's done it should look something like this: